JetBrains/teamcity-documentation/topics/ruby-environment-configurator.md

 [//]: # (title: Ruby Environment Configurator)
 [//]: # (auxiliary-id: Ruby Environment Configurator)

-The _Ruby environment configurator_ [build feature](adding-build-features.md) passes Ruby interpreter to all build steps.
-The build feature adds the selected Ruby interpreter and gems bin directories to the system PATH environment variable and configures other necessary environment variables in case of the [RVM](http://rvm.io/) interpreter.
-For example, in the [Command Line](command-line.md) build runner you will be able to directly use such commands as `ruby`, `rake`, `gem`, `bundle`, and so on.
-Thus, if you want to install gems before launching the [Rake](rake.md) build runner, you need to add the [Command Line](command-line.md) build step which launches a custom script, for example:
+The _Ruby environment configurator_ [build feature](adding-build-features.md) passes the Ruby interpreter to all build steps.
+It (1) adds the selected Ruby interpreter and gems bin directories to the system `PATH` environment variable and (2) configures other necessary environment variables in case of the [RVM](http://rvm.io/) interpreter.

+## Example Use Case

+For example, this feature allows using commands like `ruby`, `rake`, `gem`, `bundle` in the [Command Line](command-line.md) build runner.
+Thus, if you want to install gems before launching the [Rake](rake.md) build runner, you need to add the [Command Line](command-line.md) build step which launches a custom script.
+Example:

 ```Shell
 gem install rake --no-ri --no-rdoc